-In what it consists, and maximum duration This "place" is not defined.
+Name of alternatives (as reported in table 2 abov e) Obligation to report In what it consists, and maximum duration In case of international protection procedure - until a decision is made; In case of return procedure - until the return is completed.
 Legal basis (law, soft law, other guidance).
-Please provide reference to the original sources Alien Law.
-Is it used in practice?
-Please provide any available data for the period 2015-2020 No. National authorities responsible to administer the alternative National Police.
-Any partner involved (i.e. NGO, social services, private entities, other governmental actors, etc.) No. Obligations attached to the granting of the alternative (if relevant) Consequences of non-compliance with the alternative (i.e. does non-compliance with an ATD automatically leads to detention, or is this determined or a case-by- case basis?)
-Mechanisms in place in order to monitor the third- country national's compliance with these conditions (if relevant) Mechanisms in place in order to monitor the conditions of the alternative and the treatment of third-country nationals.
-Was an evaluation conducted (at the national level) to assess the effectiveness of this alternatives to detention?
-Provide any available online sources/ references/ available information.
-Please specify how "effectiveness" was defined/which aspects were assessed
+Please provide reference to the original sources In case of international protection procedure - Law on Asylum and Refugees In case of return procedure - Law on Foreigners in the Republic of Bulgaria, Regulations for application of the Law on Foreigners in the Republic of Bulgaria Is it used in practice?
+Please provide any available data for the period 2016-2020 Yes National authorities responsible to administer the alternative In case of international protection procedure - employees of the State Agency for Refugees, authorities for administrative control of foreigners In case of return procedure - Police authorities, authorities for administrative control of foreigners Any partner involved (i.e. NGO, social services, private entities, other governmental actors, etc.) No Obligations attached to the granting of the alternative (if relevant) In case of international protection procedure - filling in a declaration by the foreigner.
+At the return procedure - filling in a declaration by a Bulgarian citizen, who will provide the financial support of the foreigner and will provide him with shelter Consequences of non-compliance with the alternative (i.e. does non-compliance with an ATD automatically leads to detention, or is this In case of a procedure for international protection - suspension of the procedure determined or a case-by-case basis?)
+In case of return procedure - imposition of a fine and detention Mechanisms in place in order to monitor the third- country national's compliance with these conditions (if relevant) In the procedure for international protection - conversations with foreigners (y recevany In case of return procedures - carrying out regular inspections regarding the person's residence at the declared address and the income of the Bulgarian citizen providing financial support